Hivis5/Hivis5/README.md

 - 👋 Hi, I’m @Hivis5
-- 👀 I’m interested in Fullstack Development and Design
+- 👀 I’m interested in Frontend Development and Design
 - 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on Frontend Development
 - 📫 How to reach me Email:- hiteshvishalsubramani@gmail.com